tonym128/tonym128.github.io/_posts/2019-02-17-defcon-26-there-and-back-again.markdown

 Whilst being really clever and getting all the badges ready for transport to the conference, we figured we'd load them up with batteries to just be able to hand them out, BAM done.

-So here is ElasticNinja programming at night, with the beautifull red 'I've got a battery in' light, which should have lasted for weeks on these two batteries.
+So here is ElasticNinja programming at night, with the beautiful red 'I've got a battery in' light, which should have lasted for weeks on these two batteries.

 ![](/images/2019/02/BadgesReady-opt.jpg)Ready to rock, batteries all plugged in, all tested with a copy of the firmware, rock on